 -

-Mashup Score: 13Progress in xenotransplantation: overcoming immune barriers - Nature Reviews Nephrology - 2 month(s) ago
+Mashup Score: 13Progress in xenotransplantation: overcoming immune barriers - Nature Reviews Nephrology - 1 year(s) ago

 This Review summarizes the current state of knowledge regarding immunological barriers to xenotransplantation and discusses the major approaches that are being used to overcome these barriers, including immunosuppression, genetic engineering of pigs and tolerance induction.